 Error Code Туре Description 1 Receive Overflow Error The serial communications had a receiving error.
 This is an internal error caused by the computer.
 2 Range Error There was an invalid number of characters sent to the pulse generator.
 Check to see if the parameters are invalid for the command that was sent.
 4 Command Error A bad command was sent to the pulse generator.
 Please check to see that the command being sent is valid, or that the pulse generator is not running.
 8 Transmit Error To many parameters sent back to the PC.
 This is an internal error cause by the EEProm.
-16 Motor Error Motor speed profiles are set incorrectly.
+16Motor ErrorMotor speed profiles are set incorrectly.
+Ple the base speed is less than the max speed are within their valid ranges.
+Motor speed profiles are set incorrectly.
 Please make sure that the base speed is less than the max speed and that the speeds are within their valid ranges.
-32 Zero Parameters Error There were no parameters sent to the pulse generator.
-A command was sent to the pulse generator that expected to see parameters after the command.
+32 Zero Parameters Error Error There were no parameters sent to the pulse mand was sent to the pulse generator that of parameters after the command.
+There were no parameters sent to the pulse generator.
+A com- mand was sent to the pulse generator that expected to see parameters after the command.